Finding a private rental home

 Most landlords and letting agents will require at least a month's rent in advance and a deposit equivalent of a month's rent.
 They will also charge administration fees and may ask for a guarantor who earns at least 3 times the annual rent to be charged.

-We can help you calculate what housing benefit or Universal Credit you may be entitled to.
-You can do this using our online benefits calculator or one of the many free calculators that are available.
+You can calculate what housing benefit or Universal Credit you may be entitled to by using benefits calculators

 Find private rented accommodation